-12 Best Flowers To Grow In Your Container Garden
+Best Flowers To Grow In Your Container Garden

-12 Best Flowers To Grow In Your Container Garden
+Best Flowers To Grow In Your Container Garden

-Flower-filled containers are a lovely way to brighten up a balcony, perk up a patio, give delight to a deck, or offer a welcoming touch to your front door.
-Giving each plant its own pot makes it simple to reorganize and adjust your collection as needed over the growing season.
+Flower-filled containers are a lovely way to brighten a balcony, perk up a patio, delight a deck, or offer a welcoming touch to your front door.

-Larger containers with numerous plants provide additional rooting space, promoting rapid growth and a lush, garden-like appearance.
 You'll have an abundance of colour for months without having to dig up a shovelful of soil in either case.
-For a wide variety of flowering annuals, an all-purpose, soilless growth mix will suffice.
+An all-purpose, soilless growth mix will suffice for a wide variety of flowering annuals.

 What You Should Keep In Mind Before Growing Flowers In Your Container Garden

-4. In your pots, never use garden soil.
+- In your pots, never use garden soil.
 It does not drain effectively and will choke the roots of the plants.
 Purchase the best potting soil available.

 What Kinds Of Plants Should You Choose?

-2. Plant bulbs now for spring blooms.
+- Plant bulbs in the fall for spring blooms.

-3. Herbs and perennials, for example, survive for many years and provide long-lasting colour.
+- Herbs and perennials, for example, survive for many years and provide long-lasting colour.

-4. When the plant isn't flowering, it adds texture with its intriguing leaves.
+- When the plant isn't flowering, it adds texture with its intriguing leaves.

-6. Combinations can be used to stagger flowering times.
+- Combinations can be used to stagger flowering times.
 Daffodil bulbs are planted beneath lettuce, which will be done by the time the bulbs bloom.

 Time To Plant

-4. Make sure the dirt is at the same level as the stems; if it's too low, they'll be buried, and if it's too high, they'll dry up and fall over.
+- Ensure the dirt is at the same level as the stems; if it's too low, they'll be buried, and if it's too high, they'll dry up and fall over.

-5. Arrange the plants like flowers, with the tallest in the middle or rear and the trailing ones cascading over the edge.
+- Arrange the plants like flowers, with the tallest in the middle or rear and the trailing ones cascading over the edge.

 The Best Flowers To Grow In Your Container Garden